Skip to content

 The Seattle Outrigger Canoe Club invites you to compete in this beautiful, fun, and challenging race at Alki Beach in West Seattle.
 Don’t miss this opportunity to paddle from a sandy beach, in saltwater, in gorgeous Pacific Northwest surroundings.

-View results from Da Grind!
+View past results from Da Grind!

-Tentative Schedule:
+Event Schedule:

-• 7:00 am: Registration and boat preparation
+• 7:00 am: Registration and canoe/equipment preparation

 • 8:30 am: Steerspersons’ meeting and pule

-• 9:00 am Short Course – All categories
+• 9:00 am: Short Course – All categories

 • 10:30 am: Women’s & Mixed OC6 Race Start

-• 1:00 pm (approx.): Men’s (1/2 hour after the finish of Women’s/Mixed Race)
+• 1:00 pm: Men’s (1/2 hour after the finish of Women’s/Mixed Race)

-• 3:30 pm (approx.): Awards & Raffle
+• 3:30 pm: Awards & Raffle

 ● $45 per paddler for long course